jkelly101/jkelly101.github.io/README.md

 My goal was to create a responsive portfolio that could be viewed on multiple screens without compromising content.
 Utilized Bootstrap, HTML and CSS.

-Featured Code Refactor Project.
+Features several coding Projects including recent Tune Up Music Project.
 I will continue updating and adding projects as I continue my coding journey.

 Link to Portfolio: https://jkelly101.github.io/